desonalleyne/desonalleyne.github.io/content/post.rst

 2. ls
 =====

-Unless you've got really good photographic memory and remember where every file and folder is, you'll need the **ls** command.
+Unless you've got really good photographic memory and can recall where every file and folder is, you'll need the **ls** command.
 This command lists information about files and directories and makes working in a non-GUI environment possible.
 To see possible arguments for this command, you can combine it with the help or man  commands from above.

 To demonstrate the usefulness of this command, I'll perform it in my ``demo`` directory.

 Here's the ``demo`` folder structure::

-   ../demo/
+   demo
    ├── days.txt
    └── names.txt